RaytingSec/TelegramAlerting/README.md

 ## Setup

-1. First create a bot and copy it's token.
+1. Create a bot and copy it's token.

-2. First use `blankdata.json` to create your `data.json`.
+2. Use `blankdata.json` to create your `data.json`.
 Enter your Telegram username to other people aren't snooping on your alerts, and your bot's token.

 3. Clone the repo and run the following inside: